life-itself/artearthtech.com/content/blog/2019-04-ritual-and-spirituality.md

-In the ancient book of Tao foreshadows these concerns:
+The ancient book of Tao foreshadows these concerns:

 …Failing Tao, man resorts to Virtue.
 Failing Virtue, man resorts to humanity.